Michael Feinstein

 Michael Jay Feinstein (born September 7, 1956) is an American singer, pianist, and music revivalist.
 He is an archivist and interpreter for the repertoire known as the Great American Songbook.
 In 1988, he won a Drama Desk Special Award for celebrating American musical theater songs.
-Feinstein is also a multi-platinum-selling, five-time Grammy-nominated recording artist.
+Feinstein is a five-time Grammy-nominated recording artist.
 He is the founder of the Great American Songbook Foundation and the artistic director for Allied Solutions Center for the Performing Arts in Carmel, Indiana.

 Early life

 Feinstein was born in Columbus, Ohio, the son of Florence Mazie (née Cohen), an amateur tap dancer, and Edward Feinstein, a sales executive for the Sara Lee Corporation and a former amateur singer.
 Michael Feinstein is Jewish.
-At the age of five, he studied piano for a couple of months until his teacher became angered that he was not reading the sheet music she gave him, since he was more comfortable playing by ear.
-As his mother saw no problem with her son's method, she took him out of lessons and allowed him to enjoy playing music in his own way.
+At the age of five, he had piano lessons for six weeks until his tutor realised he was playing by ear instead of reading the sheet music.
+He quit lessons, thereafter taught himself.